Hunting down food deals in Las Vegas is one of my favorite ways to preserve my bankroll, and that starts with breakfast.

 I recently visited – Take a look at the doughnuts inside Pinkbox!

-CJ at Golden Nugget: A number of items hover around the $20 mark on CJ’s menu including French toast, a breakfast burrito, a breakfast sandwich, and a number of omelets.
+CJ at Golden Nugget: Several items hover around the $20 mark on CJ’s menu, including French toast, a breakfast burrito, a breakfast sandwich, and several omelets.

 The Grille at Golden Nugget: Ranking as one of the cheapest breakfast options downtown, The Grille serves a breakfast sandwich, burrito, and more, with nearly everything landing at under $20.

-Magnolia’s Veranda at 4 Queens: When I’m in downtown Las Vegas, Magnolia’s Veranda is my cheap breakfast go-to.
-While I typically opt for the NY Steak and Eggs, which costs more than $15, there’s an abundance of sub $15, and even sub $10 meals available.
+Magnolia’s Veranda at 4 Queens: When I’m in downtown Las Vegas, Magnolia’s Veranda is my go-to.
+While I typically opt for the NY Steak and Eggs, which costs $22, there are plenty of sub-$20 meals available.

 Related: See my recent review of Magnolia’s at 4 Queens!